Thillu Mullu: Production

-Themes
+Themes and influences

 Film critic Naman Ramachandran identifies one scene where Chandran pulls a prank on the doctor who then remarks that whatever else he accomplishes in life he will always be a good actor, as a "meta" moment.
 He also identified the name of Haasan's character Charuhasan as a reference to Haasan's real-life brother, and the scene where Charuhasan incites several legal points actually incorporate the titles of many hit films of Haasan.
-R. Balu, teacher at Hindu Theological Higher Secondary School claimed the plot of Thillu Mullu and Golmaal was taken from his stage play Casual Leave.
+R. Balu, teacher at Hindu Theological Higher Secondary School claimed the plot of Thillu Mullu and Gol Maal was taken from his stage play Casual Leave.

 Soundtrack

-The film's music was composed by M. S. Viswanathan, with lyrics by Kannadasan.
+The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.
 The song "Raagangal Pathinaaru" is set in the Carnatic raga known as Abheri.

 Release and reception

-Thillu Mullu was released on 1 May 1981, and received positive reviews.
+Thillu Mullu was released on 1 May 1981.
 The review board of Ananda Vikatan, in a review dated 24 May 1981, gave the film a B rating, equal to 45 out of 100.
+Kutty Krishnan of Kalki praised Balachander for making a clean comedy film while also praising the performances of cast and technical crew and added that the film manages to sustain the interest of audiences.
 Tribune stated in 1982, "It is not often that Producer/Director K. Balachandar launches out on films in lighter vein, and this film is one such all revealing exception, of his deft touch in this field too."
+Naagai Dharuman of Anna praised the acting of the cast, cinematography, music, dialogues and direction and appreciated Balachander for making a comedy film with believable funny scenes without making it boring and for making Rajinikanth do a full-length comedy role.